 Hilton Hotels & Resorts: For more than 100 years, Hilton Hotels & Resorts, Hilton's flagship brand and one of the most globally recognized hotel brands, has set the benchmark for hospitality around the world, providing new product innovations and services to meet guests' evolving needs.
-With hotels on six continents, Hilton Hotels & Resorts properties are located in the world's most sought-after destinations for guests who know that where they stay matters.
-The brand primarily serves business and leisure upper upscale travelers and meeting groups.
+With hotels on six continents, Hilton Hotels & Resorts properties are located in the world's most sought-after destinations and offer exceptional travel experiences to every guest.
 Hilton Hotels & Resorts are full service properties that offer advanced meeting and event spaces and services; trend-forward restaurants, lobby bars and grab-and-go options; mindful fitness/wellness facilities; and other services.

-Curio Collection by Hilton: Curio Collection by Hilton is a global portfolio of one-of-a-kind hotels and resorts.
-These properties offer travelers authentic, curated experiences through distinctly local offerings and elevated amenities, while providing the many benefits of Hilton.
+Curio Collection by Hilton: Curio Collection by Hilton is a global portfolio of handpicked, one-of-a-kind hotels in top urban markets and premier resort destinations.
+These properties offer travelers authentic, curated experiences through distinctly local offerings and elevated amenities, while providing the many benefits of Hilton and its award-winning guest loyalty program.

 DoubleTree by Hilton: DoubleTree by Hilton is a fast-growing, global portfolio of upscale hotels.
-For more than 50 years, DoubleTree is the unpretentious brand that indulges you with a double dose of comfortable - through spaces and human moments that just make you feel good, including welcoming guests with its signature, warm DoubleTree cookie.
-Thanks to the dedication of its employees, DoubleTree by Hilton invites business and leisure travelers in key economic centers and tourist spots to experience the brand's comfortable and contemporary accommodations and amenities, including unique food and beverage experiences, state-of-the-art fitness offerings and meetings and event spaces.
+For more than 50 years, DoubleTree is the unpretentious brand that indulges you with a double dose of comfortable, including welcoming guests with its signature, warm DoubleTree cookie.
+DoubleTree by Hilton invites business and leisure travelers in key economic centers and tourist spots to experience the brand's comfortable and contemporary accommodations and thoughtful amenities, including diverse food and beverage experiences, state-of-the-art fitness offerings and meetings and event spaces.

-Tapestry Collection by Hilton: Tapestry Collection by Hilton is a portfolio of original hotels that offers guests unique style and vibrant personality and encourages guests to explore the local destination.
-Every property is united by the reliability that comes with the Hilton name.
+Tapestry Collection by Hilton: Tapestry Collection by Hilton is a global portfolio of original hotels that offers guests unique style and vibrant personality and encourages guests to explore the local destination.
+Every property is united by the trust and reliability that comes with the Hilton name.

-Embassy Suites by Hilton: Embassy Suites by Hilton is the upper upscale all-suites hotel brand that delivers inclusive value.
-All guests are welcomed with spacious two-room suites with separate areas to work and play, plus free made-to-order breakfast daily and complimentary drinks and snacks every night.
+Embassy Suites by Hilton: Embassy Suites by Hilton offers both leisure and business travelers an approachable, upscale experience with best-in-class customer service that anticipates travelers' needs and delivers what matters most to them.
+All guests are welcomed with a spacious two-room suite with separate areas to work and play, free made-to-order breakfast each morning and complimentary drinks and snacks every night.

 Tempo by Hilton: Tempo by Hilton is a new, approachable lifestyle hotel brand dedicated to exceeding the expectations of an emerging, and discerning, class of traveler: the modern achiever.
 Pioneering a new hospitality category, Tempo by Hilton offers accommodations thoughtfully designed to help guests relax and recharge; inspiring public spaces, including an open lobby concept with dedicated spaces to relax, work and dine; and elevated, yet approachable, culinary options, including the brand's signature coffee & tea fuel bar, a casual breakfast café and an inviting evening bar experience with small plates and cocktails.
 Additional amenities include state-of-the-art fitness facilities and programs and flexible meeting and working spaces.
-As of December 31, 2020, Tempo by Hilton had eight hotels in the pipeline.
+As of December 31, 2021, Tempo by Hilton had 12 hotels in the pipeline.

 Motto by Hilton: Motto by Hilton is a micro-hotel with an urban vibe in prime global locations.
-Motto caters to travelers looking for value and one-of-a-kind experiences by bringing together the best elements of a lifestyle hotel-efficient guest rooms, activated social spaces, centrally located destinations and locally inspired design and food & beverage.
+Motto caters to travelers looking for value and one-of-a-kind experiences by bringing together the best elements of a lifestyle hotel-efficient guest rooms, activated social spaces, centrally located destinations and locally inspired design and food and beverage.
 At its core, Motto delivers a flexible and innovative hospitality experience through elements like first-of-its-kind linking rooms for group travel and vibrant communal spaces for work and social use by guests and locals alike.
-As of December 31, 2020, Motto by Hilton had one open hotel and 14 hotels in the pipeline.
+As of December 31, 2021, Motto by Hilton had 15 hotels in the pipeline.